PoofyEnigma/chaster-python-sdk/README.md

 Mocked - API call has a mock equivalent allowing for local development of bots and functions are documented Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published

+### Before getting service accounts

+- create and merge to master, format repo

 ### HTTP

 - async funcs?
 - play with swagger codegen
-- how to handle files?

 ### File/Class Organization